Accent Web Design

 Hue, Saturation, and Value

-1. Complementary: Complementary colours are located opposite each other on the colour wheel, such as red and green or blue and orange.
-They create a high contrast and can be used to create vibrant and dynamic designs.
+• Complementary: Colours located opposite each other on the colour wheel, such as red and green or blue and orange.
+They create high contrast and can be used to create vibrant and dynamic designs.

-2. Analogous: Analogous colours are situated adjacent to each other on the colour wheel, such as red, orange, and yellow.
+• Analogous: Colours situated adjacent to each other on the colour wheel, such as red, orange, and yellow.
 This scheme offers a harmonious and cohesive look, as these colours naturally complement each other.

-3. Triadic: Triadic colour schemes involve three colours equally spaced around the colour wheel, forming an equilateral triangle.
+• Triadic: Three colours equally spaced around the colour wheel, forming an equilateral triangle.
 For example, the primary colours (red, blue, and yellow) create a triadic scheme.
 This scheme provides a balanced and lively appearance.

-4. Monochromatic: Monochromatic schemes revolve around a single colour in different tints, shades, and saturations.
+• Monochromatic: A single colour in different tints, shades, and saturations.
 This creates a sophisticated and cohesive design with varying levels of lightness and darkness.

 Understanding the psychology behind colours is crucial when considering the emotional impact of your design.
 Different colours evoke different emotions and can influence the perception and behaviour of your audience.
 For instance, warm colours like red and orange tend to convey energy and passion, while cool colours like blue and green evoke a sense of calmness and tranquillity.